-(c) The directors shall create and distribute promotional flyers.
-The directors shall also create monthly newsletter.
+(c) The directors shall create and distribute promotional flyers and monthly newsletters.

 (d) The directors shall email all players in regards to upcoming tournaments.
-Directors shall arrange phone-out or email promotions.
+Directors shall arrange email promotions.

-(e) The directors shall list all tournaments on CJCC, ACA, and Chess n’ math websites.
+(e) The directors shall endeavor to list all tournaments on CJCC, ACA, and Chess n’ Math websites as appropriate.
 Directors shall make sure that the CJCC website is kept up-to-date.

-(f) The directors shall direct at least two tournaments throughout the year.
+(f) The directors shall endeavor to direct at least two tournaments each throughout the year.

-(h) The directors shall arrange engraving the permanent trophies (i.e. school team and club championship trophies).
+(h) The directors shall arrange engraving of the permanent trophies (i.e. school team and club championship trophies).

 (a) The minimum age of junior representatives shall be 12.

-Minor changes (i.e. capitalization, correcting spelling and grammar, shall be permitted without the need to vote by our club members.
+3. Minor changes (i.e. capitalization, correcting spelling and grammar), shall be permitted without the need to vote by our club members.